 The 2021-22 college basketball season is right around the corner, so let’s get into the Marquette Golden Eagles basketball roster and take a look at what to expect from each player this season.
 We’ll be going through the players one by one: First MU’s freshmen in alphabetical order, then the two underclassmen transfers, then the two super-seniors on their extra year of eligibility, and then finally the three returning players, going in order of average minutes per game last season from lowest to highest.

-We’re going to organize our thoughts about the upcoming season as it relates to each player into categories:
+We’re going to organize our thoughts about the upcoming season as it relates to each player into categories, as we always do:

 - Reasonable Expectations